freepk/hashtab/README.md

 # hashtab
-Lock-free hashtable with fixed size, without delete operation.
+Lock-free hashtable.

-- Max size of hashtable is fixed
+Caveats:
-- Delete operation don't exists
+- Size of hashtable is fixed
 - Hashtable cannot be full(deadloop)
 - Keys cannot be equal to zero